friendsofstrandseq/TranslocatoR/README.md

-cutoff	| cutoff for significant FDR-corrected p-values, defaults to 0.01 regions	| list of regions in the format "chr#:<start>-<end>" for potential translocations trfile	| list of manually-identified strand state of suspected translocation blacklist | whether to use the blacklist for centromeres and short arms for acrocentric chromosomes. defaults to True. use is strongly recommended.
+cutoff	| cutoff for significant FDR-corrected p-values, defaults to 0.01 regions	| list of regions in the format "chr#:<start>-<end>" for potential translocations trfile	| list of manually-identified strand state of suspected translocation blacklist | List of coordinates for centromeres and short arms for acrocentric chromosomes.
+Defaults to TRUE and is strongly recommended.

 <br> </br>
 **data.folder** should be the path to the MosaiCatcher data folder that contains your sample(s) of choice.
 If you decide to use other files please ensure the following path-structure